RomanSchefzik/SimBPDD/README.md

 ### Prerequisites

+Please make sure that you have the latest version of R installed.
 To use the SimBPDD package, it is required to install the following packages first:
 `install.packages("statmod")`
 `install.packages("doParallel")`
 `install.packages("foreach")`